paf31/codemesh2016/ssff/SSFF.md

 # Motivation

-But how would we write this function in a strict language?
+But how would we write this function in a strict language like _PureScript_?

-(PureScript, Scala, etc.)
+**PureScript**

+- a strict Haskell-like language compiling to JS
+- features type classes, HKP
+- see purescript.org

 ---